soulshined/fthtml/readme.md

 This is a personal package created to simplify regular HTML markup and get rid of all the unnecessary typing needed for tags, selectors and special characters.
 More importantly this was practice for myself to get introduced into lexical analysis, parsing tokens and ASTs.

-This preprocessor is not in final form, Parsing Error Handling for example is extremely weak as it stands now.
-However, provided you have a syntactically well formed ftHTML file per ftHTML standards, it will translate accordingly just fine.

 This was made specifically with node.js in mind.

 __Turn this:__